 As one of the busiest Inshore Lifeboat stations in Scotland, our crew are called out frequently.
-Queensferry Lifeboat was called out 76 times in 2020, coming to the aid of 72 people and carrying out multiple searches and other taskings.
+Queensferry Lifeboat were called out 102 times in 2021, coming to the aid of 170 people and carrying out multiple searches and other taskings.

 Below are a few of the callouts we had last year.
-For regular updates on our most recent shouts follow us on Facebook, Instagram and Twitter.
+For regular updates on our most recent shouts follow us on:

 In an Emergency, Dial 999 or 112, and ask for the Coastguard

 South Queensferry Coastguard Ropes team were able to gain safe access.

 Broken down vessel on the rocks at North Queensferry.

 Made secure by South Queensferry Coastguard team.

 Queensferry RNLI Lifeboat Station rescued a dog who had got stuck after jumping a wall and landing on the rocky breakwater at Gypsy Brae.

 Late finish after shout No. 77 waiting for the tide to come in so we could then recover the Lifeboat.

 Tasked to assist a a multi agency search with RNLI Kinghorn, for a kayak with 2 persons on board.